shahprashant030/MelanomaDetectionAssignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
 - In conclusion, the project successfully developed a custom CNN model for melanoma detection using the ISIC dataset.
-The model achieved [mention test accuracy and loss here].

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->